 In the presence of Acute Kidney Injury (AKI), determining the underlying cause is a crucial thing, as the cause may be reversible.
-Among the wide range of potential examinations, laboratory tests and imaging methods, a simple general urine test remains an inevitable part.
-Parameters like creatinine, electrolytes or urea give an overall picture about the kidney's function, and, if wisely used, can provide a clue about the cause of acute kidney injury - whether it is prerenal or intrinsic renal pathology.
+Among the wide range of potential examinations, laboratory tests, and imaging methods, a simple general urine test remains an inevitable part.
+Parameters like creatinine, electrolytes, or urea give an overall picture of the kidney's function, and, if wisely used, can provide a clue about the cause of acute kidney injury — whether it is prerenal or intrinsic renal pathology.

 To find out the reason for kidney malfunction, clinicians use two fractional excretion parameters: Fractional Excretion of Sodium (FENa) and Fractional Excretion of Urea (FEUrea).
-Fractional excretion means that the result represents the ratio of sodium/urea filtration to the overall Glomerular Filtration Rate (GFR).
+Fractional excretion means that the result represents the ratio of sodium/urea filtration to the overall glomerular filtration rate - GFR (check the GFR calculator to estimate it).
 In a state of transient hypovolemia (an example of prerenal pathology), the healthy kidneys react by raising urine osmolarity and diminishing the sodium and/or urea excretion.
 The resulting FEUrea will be relatively small.
 On the other hand, while the organ itself is not well (intrinsic renal pathology), it cannot condense urine properly, so the excretion parameters will be bigger.

-Currently, the FEUrea is considered better at differentiating types of AKI than FENa.
-This is because the fractional excretion of sodium ratio is sensitive to common clinical states and drugs.
-Examples include use of diuretics, radiocontrast nephropathy, glucosuria or AKI with underlying liver or heart failure.
+Currently, the FEUreaat differentiating types of AKI from FENa.
+This is because the fractional excretion of sodium ratio is sensitive to common clinical states and drugs. use of diuretics, radiocontrast nephropathy, glucosuria, or AKI with underlying liver or heart failure.
 Thus, the role of the FENa role is diminishing.

 How to use the FEUrea calculator?